LetiQuin/Original-Concepts-/README.md

 ### License

 © 2025 Leticia Quintana
 This work is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-Published under timestamped GitHub repository.
+Published under timestamped GitHub repository. © 2025 Leticia Quintana.
+All rights reserved.
 Original author and theorist.
-No derivative works without attribution.
+No derivative works, including conceptual patterns, encoded weights, machine-learned abstractions, or symbolic systems based on this work, may be created, shared, or applied without clear attribution.
+This includes but is not limited to the use of ideas, structures, or transformations derived from this repository to train, fine-tune, or guide artificial systems or symbolic architectures.
+Any use of these concepts in part or in whole must include proper credit to the author and a link to the original source.